The entrance to the National Palace Museum of Taipei

 The main building of the National Palace Museum

 You haven’t seen Taipei if you’ve left one of these off your list highlights:

-National Palace Museum (Guólì Gùgōng Bówùyuàn國立故宮博物院): here there’s the entire history of China that China buried during the Cultural Revolution.
-Or better yet, here’s all that was preserved when Kuomintang when fleeing, took away and turns out to be the most precious things remaining from the majestic Imperial era.
-I’m not joking when I say that it’s the most beautiful Chinese museum.
-And it isn’t “in China”… Take time to be fascinated by the artifacts, and even wait in line due to the crowds.
-The collection is continually in rotation in view of the large number of pieces, so even if you’ve already visited something might surprise you!
+National Palace Museum (Guólì Gùgōng Bówùyuàn國立故宮博物院):this is the most beautiful Chinese museum.
+Take time to be fascinated by the artifacts, and even wait in line due to the crowds.
+The collection is continually in rotation in view of a large number of pieces, so even if you’ve already visited something might surprise you!